The Bridge Review

 The Bridge 8

-There aren’t many games that take me for surprise, and yet The Bridge, a logic based puzzle game focusing on both physics and perspective has impressed me on multiple fronts.
-From the moment you awaken the slow-moving protagonist from under the gnarled apple tree, I couldn’t help myself, but work through and complete all four initial chapters in a single sitting.
+There aren't many games that take me by surprise, and yet The Bridge, a logic-based puzzle game focusing on both physics and perspective, has impressed me on multiple fronts.
+From the moment you awaken the slow-moving protagonist from under the gnarled apple tree, I couldn't help but work through and complete all four initial chapters in a single sitting.
 The Bridge features mirrored versions of each of the 24 main story puzzles, adding new challenges to even the simplest of solutions.

 As you progress through the chapters, you are introduced to new mechanics that are reused in later chapters.
-Instead of relying on tutorials or on-screen prompts, The Bridge allows players to experience these mechanics first hand.
-Although you are capable of resetting puzzles, you’ll want to make use of the rewind functionality.
-Find yourself floating uncontrollable away, come face-to-face with a menacing ball, or helplessly watch a required key drifting out of reach and the game will pause, allowing you to rewind as far back as you desire.
-You don’t lose anything for rewinding (or dying), however upon death, pencil smuggles are drawn into the background, forever marking your failure.
+Instead of relying on tutorials or on-screen prompts, The Bridge allows players to experience these mechanics firsthand.
+Although you are capable of resetting puzzles, you'll want to make use of the rewind functionality.
+Find yourself floating uncontrollably away, come face-to-face with a menacing ball, or helplessly watch a required key drifting out of reach and the game will pause, allowing you to rewind as far back as you desire.
+You don't lose anything for rewinding (or dying); however, upon death, pencil smudges are drawn into the background, forever marking your failure.

-The initial chapter in The Bridge can be completed rather quickly, as the puzzles generally focus on a single conundrum at a time; be it finding the key or avoiding a menacing ball of death.
-The difficulty spikes mid-way through Chapter 2, and without an in-game hint system, you may be forced to rely on a trial-and-error approach.
+The initial chapter in The Bridge can be completed rather quickly, as the puzzles generally focus on a single conundrum at a time - be it finding the key or avoiding a menacing ball of death.
+The difficulty spikes midway through Chapter 2, and without an in-game hint system, you may be forced to rely on a trial-and-error approach.
 Occasionally you'll come across puzzles requiring precise timing instead of using logic, making use of the rewind functionality until you get it right.
-Thankfully the puzzles still provide a challenge and vastly unique.
-It won’t be long before you complete the first set of 24 puzzles, and begin the descent into the hellish mirrored nightmare.
+Thankfully, the puzzles still provide a challenge and are vastly unique.
+It won't be long before you complete the first set of 24 puzzles and begin the descent into the hellish mirrored nightmare.

 Simply Put